-Applicability is based on the original paper proposing the model.
+1Applicability is based on the original paper proposing the model.

-124 ${}^{2}K$ is a parameter; $y_1$ and $y_2$ are the deformations in both axes.
+123 ${}^{2}K$ is a parameter; y_1 and y_2 are the deformations in both axes.

-126 The aforementioned observations lead to the conclusion that there is a lack of a single accurate enough 127 model for the prediction of droplet deformation for a wide range of We numbers in the three basic 128 breakup regimes: i) bag, ii) multi-mode and iii) sheet-thinning.
-So far, the TAB model is widely used in 129 spray codes due to its simplicity, since it has an analytic solution.
-However, it predicts purely oscillatory 130 deformation for all breakup regimes, something that is not realistic (see Figures 4 to 6).
-On the other hand, the recently developed model of Kulkarni and Sojka [19] (termed as bag-Navier-Stokes or bag-NS 131 132 for the remaining of the paper) predicts an exponential growth, which agrees well with experimental 133 observations for the bag breakup mode, but it cannot be used to other breakup modes.
-The scope of 134 the present work is to extend these two models.
-Nevertheless, it should be noted that an oscillatory 135 deformation superimposed to an exponential function might result in a more accurate model, however, its implementation is complicated, possibly without significantly improving its performance 136 137 compared to the models that follow one of the two approaches.
+125 The aforementioned observations lead to the conclusion that there is a lack of a single accurate enough 126 model for the prediction of droplet deformation for a wide range of We numbers in the three basic 127 breakup regimes: i) bag, ii) multi-mode and iii) sheet-thinning.
+So far, the TAB model is widely used in 128 spray codes due to its simplicity, since it has an analytic solution.
+Nevertheless, it predicts oscillatory 129 deformation, which is not realistic.
+On the other hand, the recently developed model of Kulkarni and 130 Sojka [19] (termed as bag-Navier-Stokes or bag-NS for the remaining of the paper) predicts an 131 exponential growth, which agrees well with experimental observations for the bag breakup mode, but 132 it cannot be used to other breakup modes.
+The scope of the present work is to extend these two 133 models.

-138 Regarding the TAB model, its coefficients are re-estimated to match the actual deformation, whilst the 139 bag-NS is modified so it can be extended to other breakup modes and is termed as M-NS (modified 140 Navier-Stokes).
-The parameters of both models are specified in each breakup regime, based both on 141 experimental data available in the literature (We=15-20) and CFD simulations performed as part of this 142 study (We=20-350).
-Finally, in Appendix B several breakup models (TAB, DDB, NLTAB and NS) are 143 presented in a unified way using a common equation along with adjustable coefficients to switch to 144 the different models (termed as unified secondary breakup model).
-It should be mentioned that this 145 work focuses only on the effect of We number, while a sperate investigation is required for the effect 146 of other non-dimensional numbers (Oh, $\varepsilon$ , Re) as well as the effect of ambient temperature.
+Regarding the TAB model, its coefficients are re-estimated to match the actual deformation, whilst the 134 bag-NS is modified so it can be extended to other breakup modes and is termed as M-NS (modified 135 136 Navier-Stokes).
+The parameters of both models are specified in each breakup regime, based both on 137 experimental data available in the literature (We=15-20) and CFD simulations performed as part of this 138 study (We=20-350).
+Finally, in Appendix B several breakup models (TAB, DDB, NLTAB and NS) are 139 presented in a unified way using a common equation along with adjustable coefficients to switch to 140 the different models (termed as unified secondary breakup model).
+It should be mentioned that this 141 work focuses only on the effect of We number, while a sperate investigation is required for the effect 142 of other non-dimensional numbers (Oh, ε , Re) as well as the effect of ambient temperature.